joelvh/FBAPI.js/README.md

 ### Load FBAPI.js and the Facebook SDK

-//Facebook init options
+Facebook init options

 > var config = {
- appId: "1234567"
+>   appId: "1234567"
-};
+> };

-//FBAPI.js loads the Facebook SDK internally for you.
+FBAPI.js loads the Facebook SDK internally for you.
 No need for <div id="fb-root"></div> or loading all.js

 > FBAPI.init(config)

 ### FBAPI.js's "fluid" API

-//FBAPI.js has a "fluid" API and manages callbacks to make sure FB is loaded (kinda like "promises").
+FBAPI.js has a "fluid" API and manages callbacks to make sure FB is loaded (kinda like "promises").

-  //The first parameter is optional and can contain a comma-separated list of permissions.
+>  //The first parameter is optional and can contain a comma-separated list of permissions.
-  //The callback parameters are the same for FBAPI.logout() and FBAPI.getLoginStatus() .login("email,perm2,perm3", function(status, authResponse, error) {
+>  //The callback parameters are the same for FBAPI.logout() and FBAPI.getLoginStatus()
+>  .login("email,perm2,perm3", function(status, authResponse, error) {
-    //Facebook API responses are parsed into callback parameters if (!error) {
+>    //Facebook API responses are parsed into callback parameters
+>    if (!error) {
-      //do something
+>      //do something
-    }
+>    }
-  })
+>  })

 //One of the things that FBAPI.js does is create helper methods to subscribe to events.
 They mimic
 //the original event name, except for the "auth" events are not prefixed with "auth".